 Who may apply for a licence

-306. Regulation 86 specifies that only a person who holds a qualification set out in Schedule 4 of the regulation may apply for a high risk work licence.
+308. Regulation 86 specifies that only a person who holds a qualification set out in Schedule 4 to the regulations may apply for a high risk work licence.

 Application for high risk work licence